MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/unified-messaging/Get-UMMailbox.md

 - WhenCreatedUTC

-For more information, see Filterable properties for the -Filter parameter.
+For more information, see Filterable properties for the -Filter parameter (https://technet.microsoft.com/library/bb738155.aspx).

 ```yaml
 Type: String